wilparsons/orbithash/README.md

 `entropy` is an array with 8 32-bit unsigned integers.
 This becomes the 256-bit hash digest result.

 The return value data type is `void`.

-## Support
-OrbitHash was designed and developed by [Wil Parsons](https://github.com/wilparsons).

-I'm available for freelance work to extend, implement or modify OrbitHash and other algorithms.